 |Maxwell Davies: An Orkney wedding & other works|

-An affectionate celebration of the life and works Sir Peter Maxwell Davies, 'Max', recorded shortly before the composer's death in March 2016.» More
+An affectionate celebration of the life and works of Sir Peter Maxwell Davies, 'Max', recorded shortly before the composer's death in March 2016.» More

 |Classical Folk Guitar|